Jeffser/Alpaca/README.md

 ### Force showing the welcome dialog
 To do that you just need to delete the file `~/.var/app/com.jeffser.Alpaca/config/server.json`, this won't affect your saved chats or models.

+### Add/Change environment variables for Ollama
+You can change anything except `$HOME` and `$OLLAMA_HOST`, to do this go to `~/.var/app/com.jeffser.Alpaca/config/server.json` and change `ollama_overrides` accordingly, some overrides are available to change on the GUI

 ---

 ## Thanks